 Remember Downton Abbey becoming a home for wounded soldiers in series two?
-The scriptwriters didn’t have to look far for inspiration for that storyline – it happened at Highclere.
+The scriptwriters didn’t have to look far for inspiration for that storyline – it actually happened at Highclere!
 During the First World War, the fifth Countess of Carnarvon transformed the castle into a military hospital for soldiers arriving from Flanders.
 A bedroom and dressing room were used as an operating theatre and recovery room, and the Countess headed up the nursing staff herself.

-3. The fascinating history of the Carnarvon family doesn’t stop there.
+The fascinating history of the Carnarvon family doesn’t stop there.
 The fifth Earl of Carnarvon cultivated an extraordinary Egyptian antiquities collection, and in 1922, along with archaeologist Howard Carter, discovered the tomb of Tutankhamun.
 Rumours of a ‘mummy’s curse’ surround the Earl’s death: when he died, the lights in Cairo went out and his favourite dog, Susie, howled and died.
 Today you can see some of the Earl’s collection at the Egyptian Exhibition Room in the cellars of the Castle.

-4. Many of the props shown in Downton have a story at Highclere.
+Many of the props shown in Downton Abbey have a story at Highclere.
 The bells in the kitchen of Downton Abbey are replicas of the kitchen bells at Highclere – each of which has a distinctive pitch so the servants know which room is calling without having to look.
 And Lord Grantham’s mahogany desk in the living room actually belonged to Napoleon!

-5. Downton wasn’t the castle’s first brush with fame.
-Highclere was also a location for Stanley Kubrick’s 1999 thriller Eyes Wide Shut starring Tom Cruise and Nicole Kidman, as well as the 1987 film adaptation of The Secret Garden.
-For more film locations in the UK check out our Film and TV section.
+Downton Abbey wasn’t the castle’s first brush with fame.
+Highclere Castle was also a location for Stanley Kubrick’s 1999 thriller Eyes Wide Shut starring Tom Cruise and Nicole Kidman, as well as the 1987 film adaptation of The Secret Garden.
+Be sure to check out ourFilm and TV section for more film locations in the UK.